pattern-agentic/limousine/prompt-history.md

 Can you change the log views in the tabs so that they show a black background with white (mostly white) text, instead of black text on a  white background?

+# 10

+We have implemented this project together following the spec in @spec.md , following the plan from @implementation-plan.md and including
+  @plan-introspection.md .
+Here's a history of our conversation with various answers / modifications: @prompt-history.md .
+I'd like to make some additional changes, they are here: @spec2-structure-change.md .

+# 11

+This looks really good.
+Can you add the following which was left unimplemented when spec-2 was implemented:

+add a dropdown at the top right of each service tab window (not for docker tabs) ( see @limousine/ui/service_tab/service_tab.py ) that shows  `Show env variables...` and `Show secrets...` .

+**Show env variables dialog**

+This dialog should open in a new window (and live in a new source file).
+It should show side-by-side views of the active and source env files.
+If the active file it shows a notice `env file missing, copy from {source-env-file}?`.

+**Show secrets dialogic**

+Similarly, this dialog should open in a new window and live in a separate soruce file.
+It should show die-by-side views of the active and source secret files.

+**Running indication**

+Can you also add a running indicator to each tab ?
+If it's running, it should get a  "▶" (U+25B6) character as the prefix.